Skip to main content

 • 5% of students enrolled in ICT PhD programmes, where 1 out of every 3 students is female

-Set up a European STEM Executive Panel that will
+Set up a European STEAM Executive Panel that

-• ensure that educational contents reflect business needs and job market realities
+• ensures STEM graduates are skilled for current and future business needs and job market realities

 Improve STEM skills intelligence by